lenymo/newmarket-village/readme.md

 ## Tech summary

-Below is  a summary of technology used for this build.
+Below is  a summary of tech stack used for this build.

 Gulp.js for task management including: